bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:15 AM CT, April 16</p>
+<p class="updated_time"> Latest data: 04:36 AM CT, April 16</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 78°, which is 2° **warmer** than yesterday.
+Today's high is 78°, which is 1° **warmer** than yesterday.
 Tomorrow is expected to be 5° **warmer** than today.

 Currently:

-- 62°
+- 61°
-- Drizzle
+- Breezy and Overcast
 - 95% humidity
-- 12 mph wind
+- 11 mph wind
-- 88% cloud cover
+- 100% cloud cover
 - 37 AQI 🟩
 - 0.24 inches of rain in the past 24 hours
-- 0.48 inches of rain expected in the next 48 hours
+- 0.52 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>